ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 print(largest_palindrome)
 ```

-This code defines a function `is_palindrome` that takes a number and returns `True` if the number is a palindrome, and `False` otherwise.
+This code defines a function `is_palindrome` that takes a number and returns `True` if the number is a palindrome and `False` otherwise.
 It does this by converting the number to a string and checking if the string is equal to its reverse.

-The main part of the code then iterates over all pairs of 3-digit numbers and checks the product of each pair.
+The central part of the code then iterates over all pairs of 3-digit numbers and checks the product of each pair.
 If the product is a palindrome and is larger than the current largest palindrome, it updates the largest palindrome.

 Finally, the code prints the largest palindrome.